paulb/clojure-utilities/README.md

 ## Issues

-- ns-alias not applied in initially loaded namespace
 - If you have an :init in the same profile or the root of your project.clj for the current project, this will conflict with the :init section required for the utilities to work.